ccnlab/kinase/sims/kinase/README.md

 ## Biological Mechanisms

+Aside from the process of accurately capturing the nature of the biochemistry driving synaptic plasticity, there are some important questions that the biology may help us understand.

-The major overarching (perennial) question is: how does the system know it is in the minus phase vs. the plus phase?
+For example, a major unsolved problem is: how does the system know it is in the minus phase vs. the plus phase?

 We start with the following assumptions based on existing work: